Modeling Interface

 1. Menu bar: Document properties, Custom properties, Collapse items, Rebuild.

-# Right click on entity in Feature panel
+# Right click on entity in feature panel

 Right-click on the feature panel entity to bring up a list of shortcut functions.